redwoudt/GameMap/README.md

 * use the Point struct instead of using a pair.
 Point can be futher extended if needed, like working in 3D space, but a pair is very limited
 * threads - ideally the receiver and test suite should run in their own thread context.
 Due to time limitations this was not implemented
 * implement test tool to compare serialized and deserialized maps automatically

 ###What would you change and why?
 The following changes are at the front:
 * GameMap2DArray and GameMapGraph classes shared duplicate code, which should be moved into the parent.
 * DataConverter.cpp - there is duplicate code for the different file formats, especially around header parsing.
 This should be moved into a shared function(s)

 ###How close do you think this is to what you would call "perfect" code, on a scale of 1 to 10
+I think the structure of the good is great (close to 10), due to the following reasons:
+* using the factory makes is easy to extend supported compression formats
+* seperating the implementation of the different key parts (serialization, File IO, game maps, path finding) using Interfaces makes it easy to integrate the code for external use - good encapsulation
+* the receiver singleton seperates the execution layer from the requested client, this allows for good low coupling between components as interaction goes through one well defined part
+* High cohesion is demonstrated by the relationship between the PathFinder and GameMap objects, as the PathFinder lifespan is tied to a 1:1 lifespan of a GameMap object

 ## Future Work
 The following features can be added: